leyserkids/android-transcoder/README.md

 Hardware accelerated transcoder for Android, written in pure Java.

+## Notice
+THIS REPO WAS OPTIMIZED FOR LeySerKids, A BRAND OF GRAPECITY INC.

+The major enhancements are:
+1. Support the MEIZU phone and some vivo phone.

 ## Why?

 Android does not offer straight forward way to transcode video.